Rotator Cuff Injury & Tendinopathy

 Post-Surgical Shoulder Rehab

-Protocol-driven rehabilitation following rotator cuff repair, shoulder replacement (arthroplasty), labral repair, acromioplasty, and AC joint reconstruction — in close coordination with your orthopaedic surgeon.
-From immobilization through full return to sport or work.
+Protocol-driven rehabilitation following rotator cuff repair, shoulder replacement, labral repair, acromioplasty, and AC joint reconstruction β in close coordination with your orthopaedic surgeon.

 Post-Op RehabSurgeon Coordination